 Welcome to my homepage!
 My name is Thijs Laarhoven, and I am currently a principal cryptographer at NXP Semiconductors in Eindhoven, The Netherlands.
 Before this, I was a research scientist at TNO, the Dutch Organization for Applied Scientific Research, in The Hague, The Netherlands.
-Before that, I was a postdoctoral researcher at the Eindhoven University of Technology, during which I also held a temporary visiting scientist position at the University of California, Berkeley, for the Spring 2020 semester.
-Before that, I was a postdoctoral researcher at IBM Research in Zurich, Switzerland.
-And before that, I completed my PhD at the Eindhoven University of Technology, in the Netherlands.
+Before that, I was a postdoctoral researcher at the Eindhoven University of Technology, in the Netherlands.
+During this postdoc, I held a temporary visiting scientist position at the University of California, Berkeley, for the Spring 2020 semester.
+Prior to that, I was a postdoctoral researcher at IBM Research in Zurich, Switzerland.
+Before that, I completed my PhD at the Eindhoven University of Technology, in the Netherlands.
 And before that, I completed my MSc with a graduation project at Irdeto< in Eindhoven, The Netherlands.

 Besides being able to work independently and setting my own agenda, one of my strengths is to find the right perspective for a complex task, and to see how techniques from other areas can be used to solve these problems efficiently.
 For instance, in my paper at Crypto 2015 I made a new connection between lattice algorithms and nearest neighbor searching, marking the beginning of a long line of new work on this topic.

 As one of the leading chip manufacturing companies in the world, NXP is committed to providing strong security solutions on chips, keeping in mind the limited computational capabilities of chips for ensuring security in untrusted environments.
 Apart from existing threats and solutions, NXP is also working hard on a smooth transition to quantum-secure solutions in the near future.
 My contributions involve providing expertise on quantum-safe cryptography, as well as getting involved with the transition from theoretical solutions to actual secure implementations of these schemes.